1. Purpose of policy

 Business System means any Information System which is critical to the ongoing operations of the University and would cause losses to the University if data integrity is compromised or if the system becomes unavailable.

-Cost Centre Manager means the most senior officer or member of staff responsible for the management of a faculty or a management or support service or administrative area or sub-section of which that is specifically identified for allocation of funding within the University’s budget framework.
+Cost Centre Manager means the most senior officer or member of staff responsible for the management of a School or a management or support service or administrative area or sub-section of which that is specifically identified for allocation of funding within the University’s budget framework.

 End-User Developed Information System means an Information System developed by an individual(s) outside the University’s IT development guidelines (e.g. an Excel Spreadsheet or Access database).